CiscoDevNet/terraform-provider-cml2/docs/data-sources/lab.md

 page_title: "cml2_lab Data Source - terraform-provider-cml2"
 subcategory: ""
 description: |-
   A lab data source.
 Either the lab id or the lab title must be provided to retrieve the lab data from the controller.
-Note that all of the attributes of the lab element are read-only even though the auto-generated schema documentation lists some of them as "optional".
 ---

 # cml2_lab (Data Source)

 A lab data source.
 Either the lab `id` or the lab `title` must be provided to retrieve the `lab` data from the controller.
-Note that **all** of the attributes of the lab element are read-only even though the auto-generated schema documentation lists some of them as "optional".

 ## Example Usage